 This puzzle was invented and patented by Martin Lapeš, CZ 13357, published 9 June 2003.

 I have done a computer analysis of the Butterfly puzzle in order to find God's Algorithm for it.
 The results are in the table below.
 Analogous to the Rubik's cube, there are two ways to count the moves.
 The Face Turn Metric means that a shifting the balls of either loop by any amount is a single move.
 The "Quarter" Turn Metric means that only shifting a loop by 3 balls is counted as a single move.
-The tables show that it can be solved in no more than 13 face turns, or that at most 20 three-ball shifts respectively.
+The tables show that it can be solved in no more than 13 face turns (10.334 on average), or at most 20 three-ball shifts (15.780 on average).

 |Face turn metric|